microsoft/MixedReality-SpectatorView/README.md

 ![Marker](doc/images/AddSubmodule.png)

 7. Change directories to the MixedReality-SpectatorView submodule.
 8. Choose the appropriate branch that you would like to use for the MixedReality-SpectatorView submodule.
+By default, the submodule will be directed at master, which may not be the most stable branch for consumption.
+To change branches run the following commands:

+    1. Change directories into the submodule.
+    2. Run `git fetch origin release/1.0.0-beta`
+    3. Run `git checkout release/1.0.0-beta`
+    4. Run `git branch` to make sure you are using the release/1.0.0-beta branch

 After running these git commands, you will have a local copy of the MixedReality-SpectatorView codebase.
 Next, you will need to follow the instructions in `Setup your local environment` to obtain external dependencies.